-Plot-driven tales of intrigue are great for building a reading habit, since most kids will have a hard time putting down a well-constructed story until they find out what happens.
-Allow your child's preference for contemporary, historical, or fantasy books to guide his choices toward events and characters that will fascinate him.
+Plot-driven tales of intrigue are great for building a habit of reading, since most kids will have a hard time putting down a well-constructed story until they find out what happens.
+Allow your child's preference for contemporary, historical, or fantasy books to guide his choices toward topics and characters that will fascinate him.

 Why They're Worthwhile

 Due to their suspenseful nature, high-quality mysteries keep readers' brains constantly working to decode and analyze the events.
 This active reading will prepare your child not only for future pleasure reading, but tackling textbooks, nonfiction, or even the newspaper!

 Engage your child as much as possible while he's reading the book.
 Ask her questions: What do you think will happen?
 Who seems suspicious?
 Compare what's going on to current events where relevant.
 After each chapter or section, ask her to guess what's going to happen.
 When she finishes the book, compare what she thought would happen with the actual outcome.

 Mysteries offer many ways to keep your child thinking about the story.
 Try one of these options to explore it further:

 - For books based on actual characters, objects, and events, give your child the tools to delve further into what inspired the story.
 For example, Chasing Vermeer is a tale of two kids trying to figure out who created a painting.
 Get a book about Vermeer and look further at his paintings.
 Or even go to see an actual Vermeer painting!

 - Create a simple problem for your child to figure out, and see if he can do it by employing techniques he learned while reading.
 Tell her that you're thinking of a particular object or person and play a game of 20 questions — where you can only give yes or no answers — to test her detective skills.